 IPA, a bacterial product of the tryptophan metabolism is being recognized as one of the established ligands of PXR[149].
 Venkatesh et al[106] highlighted the importance of IPA sensing by PXR, where PXR after activation, maintained gut barrier function by downregulating TLR4 and its downstream effector TNFα.
 IPA also increased the mRNA levels of junctional proteins.
 They demonstrated that either loss or reduced expression of PXR (as seen in inflammatory conditions) or the loss of IPA producing bacteria (as documented through commensal depleted organism models) led to worsening of inflammation and increased intestinal permeability[106].
 It was also revealed that reintroducing C.Sporogenes in the presence of their substrate L-Tryptophan in GF mice led to production of IPA and improved cell-cell junctional complex efficacy.
 Importantly, the same phenomenon was absent in PXR KO mice.
 Hence shifting the bacterial composition towards favorable metabolic profile might be an effective method to activate PXR and counteract inflammation[106].
 However, it is also important to consider the level of PXR available to sense IPA, which is often compromised during inflammation.

 Gut bacteria also play a vital role in the bio-transformation of various natural herbal products into forms that are beneficial to host. β-glucuronidases produced by symbiotic bacteria have been shown to convert the flavonoid baicalin into baicalein[151].
-Interestingly Dou et al[122] reported that both baicalein and baicalin attenuated gut inflammation induced by DSS in vivo.
+Interestingly, Dou et al[122] reported that both baicalein and baicalin attenuated gut inflammation induced by DSS in vivo.
 However, baicalin treatment did not have any effect, when the β-glucuronidase inhibitor was used to prevent the bioconversion of baicalin.
 The study further reported that only baicalein activated PXR to potently produce an anti-inflammatory phenotype in the colitis induced mice.
 Thus, PXR acts as an important mediator between bacterial derived metabolites and host, and upon activation shapes the immune profile.
 Table 1 summarizes the various identified natural ligands of PXR along with the effective response they produce after binding with PXR.

 CONCLUSION